-Trademark owners and future entrepreneurs: If you want to grow your business and increase the value of your brand, you should invest in your trademark.
+Trademark owners and future entrepreneurs: Do you want to grow your business and increase the value of your brand?
+If so, you should invest in your trademark.

 Think about it, what do you use to communicate with your customers when you’re not there?
 What is what they look for when they are seeking a product or service?
 What communicates to your customers the quality or reputation they have learned to trust?
 It’s your trademark!

-It is very common for business owners to neglect investing in what distinguishes them from their competitors, but this is not where you should be cutting costs because trademarks are assets.
+It is very common for business owners to neglect investing in what distinguishes them from their competitors.
+This is a mistake because trademarks are assets and this is not where you should be cutting costs.
 Therefore, invest in your trademark.

 Essentially, trademarks are a property asset, similar to real estate, that can appreciate value, be bought, sold, licensed and used as a security interest to secure a loan for your business.

-Other intellectual property such as patents and copyrights have set expiration terms but trademarks are like vaults (or piggy banks) on steroids, they can last forever and can hold an immense quantity of value.
-As a matter of fact, your trademark can become your business’s most valuable asset but in this competitive and globalized era, you need to be proactive to achieve this.
+Other intellectual property such as patents and copyrights have set expiration terms.
+However, trademarks are like vaults (or piggy banks) on steroids because they can last forever and can hold an immense quantity of value.
+As a matter of fact, your trademark can become your business’s most valuable asset.
+But in this competitive and globalized era, you need to be proactive to achieve this.
 Otherwise, your trademark will become vulnerable to attacks from competitors, deemed to be abandoned by courts.
 In some instances, you could even be forced to stop using your trademark.

-So, let’s assume that you’re past the trademark selection and availability determination stage and you have a trademark that is both federally registrable and legally protectable, what should you do to invest in your trademark?
+So, let’s assume that you’re past the trademark selection and availability determination stage and you have a trademark that is both federally registrable and legally protectable.
+What should you do to actually invest in your trademark?
 Well, first things first: